salesforce/OmniXAI/README.md

 ```

 Similarly, we create a `PredictionAnalyzer` for computing performance metrics for this classification task.
-To initialize `PredictionAnalyzer`, we set the following parameters:
+To initialize `PredictionAnalyzer`, the following parameters need to be set:

 - `mode`: The task type, e.g., "classification" or "regression".
 - `test_data`: The test dataset, which should be a `Tabular` instance.